brahim121999/backend-cinema/README.md

 ## Overview

 **backend-cinema** is a RESTful API built with FastAPI that provides structured access to the [MovieLens dataset](https://grouplens.org/datasets/movielens/), a widely used benchmark dataset published by [GroupLens](https://grouplens.org/).
-This project enables rich queries and data exploration around movies, ratings, tags, users, and external identifiers (IMDB, TMDB).
+This project enables rich queries and data exploration around movies, ratings, tags, users and external identifiers (IMDB, TMDB).

-Alongside the API, the **filmsdk-ibrahim** Python SDK offers an intuitive interface for data analysts and scientists to interact with the API using native Python objects, dictionaries, or Pandas DataFrames.
+In addition to the API, the project includes a Python package — **[filmsdk_ibrahim](https://pypi.org/project/filmsdk-ibrahim/0.0.4/)** — available on PyPI.
+This SDK makes it easy for data analysts and scientists to interact with the MovieLens API directly from Python, supporting various data formats such as dictionaries and Pandas DataFrames.

 ---